-Scanning Electron Microscope (SEM)
+Scanning Electron Microscopy (SEM)

-Every SEM is outfitted with EDAX silicon-drift x-ray detectors, capable of very high count rates for rapid compositional analysis of specimens, enabling elemental mapping of specimens in minutes, rather than hours.
+Every SEM is outfitted with EDAX silicon-drift x-ray detectors, capable of very high-count rates for rapid compositional analysis of specimens, enabling elemental mapping of specimens in minutes, rather than hours.